Salivary glands (overview)

 Saliva

-As mentioned above, the major and minor salivary glands produce a clear, colorless and a bit stretchy liquid called saliva.
+As mentioned above, the major salivary glands and minor salivary glands produce a clear, colorless and a bit stretchy liquid called saliva.
 Its normal pH varies from 6.2 to 7.6.
 Saliva starts the chemical food procession and helps in digestion.
 Also, it lubricates food during swallowing, helps in bolus creation, and maintains oral health.

 Saliva is composed of water, mucus, electrolytes, antibacterial substances and enzymes.
 However, it mainly contains water - around 99.5%.
 Three types of saliva are secreted from salivary glands - serous, mucous and seromucous (mixed).